djclarke92/nimrod/README.md

 Uses PHPGraphLib https://github.com/elliottb/phpgraphlib for displaying graphs.

 What can you do with it ?
-* Input events can be switches, temperature value or voltage level
+* Input events can be switches, temperature values, voltage levels or time of day
 * Turn on one or more output ports when an input event occurs
-* Input switch events can be a click, double click or long click
+* Input switch events can be a click, double click or long click, each can trigger different output actions
+* Input events can be chained together, e.g. if time is 6:30am and temperature sensor #2 is < 15 deg then turn on output #7 for 30 minutes

+Communication with each modbus device is polled.
+All digital inputs are active low, i.e. connect to 0V / Gnd to activate.
+All digital outputs are active low  open collector outputs.

 ## Supported Modbus devices